 Restructuring expenses.
-Following the recent drop in commodity prices, restructuring expenses relate to our first-quarter 2015 RIF, which was an effort to reduce costs and better position ourselves for ongoing efficient growth.
-For the three months ended March 31, 2015, restructuring expenses were \$6.0 million.
-As of March 31, 2015, no additional RIF expenses are expected to be incurred.
+Restructuring expenses relate to the first-quarter 2015 RIF which was an effort to reduce costs and better position ourselves for ongoing efficient growth.
+Restructuring expenses of \$6.0 million were incurred in the first quarter of 2015.
+As of June 30, 2015, no additional RIF expenses are expected to be incurred.
 See Note 12 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for further discussion of the RIF.